Siti Wan Kembang

-Che Siti was famous for her wisdom and descended from Champa-Kelantan-Pattani royalty.
+Che Siti was famous for her wisdom and descended from the royalty of Champa, Kelantan and Pattani.

-She was known as a warrior queen and engaged in battle on horseback with a sword accompanied by an army of female horse-riders.
+She was known as a warrior queen and engaged in battle on horseback with a sword accompanied by an army of female horseriders.
 It was said that she and her adopted daughter Puteri Saadong possessed mystical powers.

 Background

 According to certain historical records, Cik Siti Wan Kembang was born in 1585.
 Her parents were Raja Ahmad and Cik Banun, both of royal lineage.
 Raja Ahmad was crowned Ruler of Kelantan in 1584.